 Active research studies

-Clinicians in CHOP’s Division of Orthopedics are actively involved in nearly 100 current research projects and clinical trials.
-Our clinical research focuses on evaluating operative and non-operative treatment in orthopedic medicine including spine deformities, bone tumors, trauma, sports medicine and a full range of orthopedic abnormalities from head to toe.
+Clinicians in CHOP’s Division of Orthopaedics are actively involved in nearly 100 current research projects and clinical trials.
+Our clinical research focuses on evaluating operative and non-operative treatment in orthopaedic medicine including spine deformities, bone tumors, trauma, sports medicine and a full range of orthopaedic abnormalities from head to toe.

 Our clinicians collaborate with researchers at CHOP's Research Institute, The Center for Applied Genomics at CHOP, and multiple other hospitals and institutions across the country.
 The Center for Applied Genomics is one of the world's largest genetics research programs and the only center at a pediatric hospital to have large-scale access to state-of-the-art throughput genotyping technology.

-With research we hope to gain a better understanding of what causes specific orthopedic conditions and how best to treat each.
+With research we hope to gain a better understanding of what causes specific orthopaedic conditions and how best to treat each.